microsoft/TheLaunchSpace/frontdoorandfirewall/README.md

 <br/>
 <img src="../media/LaunchSpace_Logo-Large_github.png" ant="launchspace logo" title="The Launch Space" width="250">

-Azure Firewall Premium and Azure Front Door Standard/Premium we're recently released to public preview.
+Azure Firewall Premium and Azure Front Door Standard/Premium were recently released to public preview.
 These releases introduce several important security features.
 We will discuss the new capabilities and show you how everything works.

 [Return to The Launch Space](../README.md)
 <br/>